 All Cimel instruments manufactured up to 2004 had dual optics with two independent detectors to provide sufficient sensitivity to measure bright direct sun irradiances to dark sky radiances in the standard wavebands.
 Thus two calibrations were required.
-The measurement protocol required an observation (~1 second delta) from each detector at + and $-6^{\circ}$ azimuth where the majority of time the measurements were within the detector sensitivity range for both detectors.
+The measurement protocol required an observation (~1 second delta) from each detector at + and -6° azimuth where the majority of time the measurements were within the detector sensitivity range for both detectors.
 Version 1.0 had no requirement to compare the radiances.
 Version 2.0 provisionally requires a 5% check (See table 3) as any number of issues can contribute to differences.
 The radiance calibration is done by comparing to reference integrating spheres that historically have a $\pm 5\%$ accuracy although most modern systems report ~2%.
 We thus chose 5% as our benchmark for this check.
 Several issues can cause the criteria to be exceeded, such as miscalibration at the lab, an obstruction in the field instrument collimator(s), mechanical errors such as backlash and filter wheel positioning, and electronic issues.
 Figure.
-1 illustrates such a case in which ratios from an instrument used in the UAE field campaign had ratios exceeding 5% for the duration of the experiment.
+1 illustrates such a case in which ratios from an instrument used in the UAE2 field campaign had ratios exceeding 5% for the duration of the experiment.
 The exact cause was never diagnosed however the retrievals passed all Version 1.0 Level 2 criteria.
-The inversion products of size distribution and $\Omega_0$ departed markedly from other regional measurements due the apparent miscalibration/instrumental problems.
+The inversion products of size distribution and ω_0 departed markedly from other regional measurements due the apparent miscalibration/instrumental problems.
 Establishing appropriate A-K criteria will screen similarly corrupted data from the database.
-Analysis of the AERONET almucantar database showed that the 5% averaged A-K criteria of Version 2 Level 2 removes ~13% of all successful inversions after all other thresholds were passed while a 10% criteria eliminates ~7.5%.
-The criteria results are highly site/instrument dependent.
-Spectral analysis showed no trends and comparing $\omega_0$ for rejected vs accepted retrievals using a 7% criteria showed no statistical difference in the $\omega_0$ populations for a variety of aerosol types.
-Thus this criteria was dropped.
+At this writing analysis of ~1/3 of the AERONET almucantar database, the 5% averaged A-K criteria of Version 2 Level 2 removes 13% of all successful inversions after all other thresholds were passed while a 10% criteria eliminates 7.5%, (Table 4 for summary).
+The criteria is highly site dependent.
+Further investigation will involve spectral analysis of this threshold before establishing the criteria.

-A side note: As the solar zenith angle becomes smaller, the scattering angles become smaller for any prescribed measurement azimuth angle, thus for almucantars taken at small solar zenith angles, the K optics (sky) tends to saturate.
-Additionally, at solar zenith angles $<50^{\circ}$ , there may be significant measured differences due to small collimator differences such as field of view.
-Furthermore, no 'calibration' check is possible for the single optical system used on the newer 9 channel radiometers, since all measurements are made though the same optical system.
+As the solar zenith angle becomes smaller, the scattering angles become smaller for any prescribed measurement azimuth angle, thus for almucantars taken at small solar zenith angles, the K optics (sky) tends to saturate.
+Additionally, at solar zenith angles <50°, there may be significant measured differences due to small collimator differences such as field of view.
+In these cases no A-K check is implemented.
+Additionally no 'calibration' check is made for the single optical system used on the newer radiometers, since all measurements are made though the same optics system.

 Fig. 1.
 The A/K ratio for an instrument showed approximately $\pm 8\%$ difference for 1 month followed by a three-month drift.
 These data passed all Version 1.0 criteria however the retrieval products were very anomalous and largely unphysical compared to nearby instruments.
-The proposed A-K check could not remove such cases without removing many otherwise acceptable retrievals.
-Such cases are rare and must be removed upon the analyst's inspection of the results.